jeostro/renewable_energy_disadvantaged_communities/README.md

 ### dissolved.py
 Run this script last.
 This dissolves the DAC tract boundaries, creates a 15-mile buffer around them, and locates parcels within the DACs and the buffer using spatial joins.
 This also creates geopackage layers.

-Note: Open QGIS and use the DAC layer, parcel layer, county boundary layer, and dissolved layers to create a map.
+Finally, open QGIS and use the following files and layers to create map(s): “dissolved.gpkg” (layers: “tracts_dac”,”buffer”,”parcels_within_buffer”), “joined_dac_parcels.gpkg”, and “all_counties.gpkg”.

 ## Additional Files
 The repository contains an additional file that explains final DAC criteria: “LMI-daccriteria-fs-1-v2_acc.pdf" from https://climate.ny.gov/Resources/Disadvantaged-Communities-Criteria